gramener/gramex/gramex/apps/guide/formhandler/README.md

 - [query](query?_format=html) returns data grouped by Continent
 - [query?num>=20](query?num>=20&_format=html) ► continents where number of countries > 20

-The URL and query string is formatted using the arguments using `{arg}` and `:arg`.
-For example:

-    :::yaml
-          url: 'sqlite:///$YAMLPATH/{db}.sqlite3'
-          query: 'SELECT {group}, COUNT(*) FROM table GROUP BY {group} WHERE state=:state'

-will load from whatever database is specified in `?db=` and group by whatever is passed as `?group=` and where the state is `?state=`.
-For example, `?db=sales&group=city&state=AR` loads `sales.sqlite3` and returns `SELECT city, COUNT(*) FROM table GROUP BY city WHERE state="AR"`.

-`:arg` is the SQLAlchemy placeholder.
-It can only be used as values, not column names or in any other place.
-This will be safely formatted by SQL and can contain any value.
-On the other hand, use `{arg}` for column names, filenames, etc.

-For security, there are 2 constraints:

-- The arguments for file URLs should not go outside the specified directory (e.g. using `..` or `/`).
-Sub-directories are fine
-- The arguments for SQLAlchemy URLs and queries cannot contain spaces

 This uses [gramex.cache.query](../cache/#query-caching) behind the scenes.
 You can cache the query based on a smaller query or table name by specifying a `table:` parameter.
 For example: